microsoft/azure-trust-agents/challenge-3/images/readme.md

 We can now see a `workflow.run` component, with 3 `executor.process` created corresponding to our 3 agents.

 8. When clicking on any row `invoke_agent XXX` you can find a detailed section on what happens on the agent, divided into `Internal Properties` and `External Properties`.
-On the latter, we can find several signals that are important for our agent tracing, such as the input/output messages in/out of our AI Foundry Agent, as well as number of tokens produced for both input and output.

 ![alt text](images/tracing4.png)